 So, beach your dinghy or kayak, bust out your camp chair and maybe a maritime tale, and prepare to enjoy this unique state park.

-Blind Island is a small, three-acre marine camping park located near the entrance of Blind Bay, Shaw Island.
-This natural area includes 1,280-feet of saltwater and rocky shoreline, with year-round moorage available.
-This park is part of the Cascadia Marine Trail.
-All of the onshore campsites are for the exclusive use of boaters arriving by human- or wind-powered watercraft.
+Blind Island is a 3-acre marine camping park near Blind Bay, Shaw Island.
+Year-round moorage is available.
+Because the park is part of the Cascadia Marine Trail, its campsites are only available for boaters arriving by human- or wind-powered watercraft.

-There are four moorage buoys available year-round.
-Moorage fees are charged year-round for mooring at docks, floats, and buoys from 1 p.m. to 8 a.m.
+There are four moorage buoys available year round.
+Moorage fees are charged year round for mooring at docks, floats and buoys from 1 p.m. to 8 a.m.
 Additional information can be found in the Boating Program.

-Boat Launch Latitude: 48º 35' 3.84" N (48.5844) Longitude: 122º 56' 18.98" W (-122.9386)
+Latitude: 48º 35' 3.84" N (48.5844) Longitude: 122º 56' 18.98" W (-122.9386)

-This first come, first served camping park has four primitive campsites.
+This first-come, first-served camping park has four primitive campsites.
 All sites are part of the Cascadia Marine Trail, and use of the sites is restricted to those arriving by human- or wind-powered watercraft.
 Visitors arriving by vessels with motors are not allowed to camp at this park, but may use the island for day use.
 There is one composting toilet.